iRet/trustlink/README.md

 Run it by cron or use whenever gem or something other way you like.

 ### Notes
 * In _link.html.erb first and last string inserting trustlink code recognized by trustlink bots.
 It should not be removed.
-Also important leve url untouched.
+Also important to levae url untouched.
 * By default no style included.
 You can use styles extracted from trustlink's template.
-Just replace class to 'ads' used by default or Use your own.
+Just replace class to 'ads' used by default or use your own.
-* Multidomain feature currently not supported.
+* Multi-domain feature currently not supported.
+Ask if you need.

 For more information please follow http://www.trustlink.ru/

 License
 -------
 This project rocks and uses MIT-LICENSE.
+Copyright © 2014 Artyom Nikolaev